-Why and where to hire a dedicated development team for your startup?
+All you need to know on why and where to hire a dedicated offshore software development team for your early-stage startup

 - Get everything done quickly.
 The faster the product enters the market, the better it is for the startup.

 - Pay a reasonable price.
-As a rule, investors fund the startups only after they see an MVP (Minimum Viable Product).
+As a rule, investors fund the startups only after they see an MVP (Minimum Viable Product) to validate your business model.
 Therefore, it’s important to remain within the budget (which is typically not that huge) when creating the MVP.

 - Retain high quality.
 It’s critical that you maintain the balance between the speed, price, and quality of your MVP.